How to watch a meteor shower and photograph it with your iPhone

 Capturing shooting stars with an iPhone is easy if you use the NightCap Camera app.
 Here’s the process:

-2. Turn on Meteor Mode.
-Tap the The Star button opens the camera options panel button to open the camera options, then tap The Meteor Mode button to turn on Meteor Mode (the dot under it will turn green).
+- Turn on Meteor Mode.
+Tap the button to open the camera options, then tap to turn on Meteor Mode (the dot under it will turn green).
 Meteor Mode sets everything up for you, so you don’t need to change any camera settings or set the focus.

 Meteor Mode automatically takes photos (approximately 720 per hour with a 5 second exposure time), then scans them and only saves photos it thinks might contain a meteor.
 The number of photos it saves depends on many factors – clear skies are ideal, busy skies with lots of planes or trees blocking the view will result in more photos being saved.
 It generally saves between 30 and 200 per hour.